-2023 should be a year of hope and challenge, and we pray it is a year with a lot more hope than frightening challenges, especially after the experience of co-vid, protests, rampant inflation and the midterm elections of November, 2022.
+2024 should be a year of hope and challenge, and we pray it is a year with a lot more hope than frightening challenges, especially after this past year.
 We are truly out of the pandemic, even though the fear-mongers keep trying.
-We are looking forward to a year with more political hope than the past two years.
+We are looking forward to a year with more political hope than the past three years.
 We are also hoping that inflation will settle down and crime will lessen.
-So, let’s look at a few things that we can perhaps do that will help make 2023 a better year.
+So, let’s look at a few things that we can perhaps do that will help make 2024 a better year.

 • Now I will finally lose weight and keep it off!

 • I am going to eat better for the new year!

 • This year I will get my tax papers ready early, or at least before April 15!
 (I actually did it in 2023)